- The Ways That We've Cooked Over Time

 An estimated three billion people worldwide still cook meals over open fires, however many more of us have become accustomed to grilling our food on barbecues during hot summer months.
 That said, about 60% of BBQs sold nowadays are gas-fuelled and so require no manual fire-starting skills at all.
 The rest are, of course, charcoal grills, fueled with briquettes, lighter fluid and a match.

-Find the best cooking courses London here.
+Get the best cooking classes Toronto here.

 Garum and the Ancient Recipes of Apicius